 What are VPNs good for?

 You know the 'how', so here's the 'why'.
-Firstly, much is made by VPN providers about just how secure their software is.
-Because the tunnel your VPN forms will be encrypted, it means that the data you share or download should be invisible to the eyes of hackers, cyber-criminals, ISPs...even governments.
+Firstly, much is made by providers about just how secure their software is.
+Because the tunnel your software forms will be encrypted, it means that the data you share or download should be invisible to the eyes of hackers, cyber-criminals, ISPs...even governments.
 So as an extra layer of online security, getting a VPN makes sense.
 And the best providers keep absolutely no logs of your use, either.

 How to live stream sport with a VPN